 You Experience Leakage Every Time It Rains

 You’d be surprised how common it is for homeowners to dismiss roof leakage as if it’s no big deal.
 They think that placing a bucket to hold the water is a good enough solution.
 However, all they’re doing is allowing what might be a small and fixable issue to fester into a huge catastrophe.
 If you’ve been experiencing the same where your roof is leaking from different spots whenever it rains, it’s probably time to get your entire roof replaced.
 It might be that your roofing was poorly installed from the very beginning or that its lifetime is up, and it needs replacement.
+Check to make sure there are no leaf guard problems causing the issue.

 Your Roof is Covered in Moss